ghi-electronics/Docs/tinyclr/intro.md

 ---
 ![TinyCLR Logo](images/tinyclrlogo_noborder.jpg)

 TinyCLR OS is our path forward that started with the [.NET Micro Framework](http://netmf.com/) to enable managed .NET development using Microsoft's Visual Studio on embedded devices -- including debugging!
-All you need to get started is Visual Studio, a TinyCLR device, and a USB cable.
+All you need to get started is Visual Studio (free version available), a TinyCLR device, and a USB cable.

 |  |  |
 |--|--|